ramiror/spanglish/README.md

 No gives | It's out of place
 Crocodile that sleeps is purse | Stay alert or you'll lose Eye to the louse | Watch out
-It didn't happen orange | Notthing happened
+No orange goes through | No problem
 At all rag | At top speed
 It puts me the nerves of point | It makes me nervous Done the law, done the trap | Every law has its loophole